DeloitteDigitalUK/jira-agile-metrics/README.md

    You can use the placeholder `{team}` in `Throughput samples` as a shortcut to repeating the team name. `WIP` defaults to 1.
-- `Progress report outcomes: <list>` – A list of records with keys `Name`, `Key`, and/or `Epic query`, which specify the outcomes to list on the progress report. `Key` will default to the same value as `Name`. `Epic query`, if given, takes precedence over `Progress report epic query template` when finding epics for this outcome.
+- `Progress report outcomes: <list>` – A list of records with keys `Name`, `Key`, `Deadline`, and/or `Epic query`, which specify the outcomes to list on the progress report. `Key` will default to the same value as `Name`.
+  `Deadline` will be used as a fallback if an epic level deadline is not set.
+  `Epic query`, if given, takes precedence over `Progress report epic query template` when finding epics for this outcome.

 ## Changelog

+### 0.23

+- Allow deadline to be set on outcomes as a fallback for epic level deadlines

 ### 0.22